woody180/toolx_php_framework/README.md

 Rotues will be search in app\Routes\Back and app\Routes\Front - automatically.

+## Users route
+There are pre-defined users route.
+To load this route file you need to go to the ```app/Config/routes.php``` file and load this routes directory from there.

+**UsersController.php** file is using php mailer for reseting password method and php resizer.
+Both of them are inside the **composer.json** file.

+User views file are also pre-defined inside the `app/Views/users` directory.

 # Controller

 The simplest way to create a controller is by using a CLI command ```php cli make:controllers ControllerName```.